March 27, 2026 · 9 min read

 What to include in a dental demand letter

-What NOT to include: HIPAA matters
+What NOT to include (HIPAA compliance)

 This is where dental demand letters differ from standard business collections.
 HIPAA restricts what health information you can include in collection communications.
 Your demand letter must not contain:

-California Rosenthal Act: What dental offices need to know
+California Rosenthal Act: what dental offices need to know

 Sample dental demand letter template